fiugd/beta/.NOTES/releases/bartokv0.5.md

 - [ ] explorer: add expand|collapse
 - [ ] explorer: overscroll seems to not be working
 - [ ] explorer: scroll bar hide/show causes status circle to dance
+- [ ] explorer > right-click > Open In Preview should work with new terminal preview command

 - [X] context menu for editor
 - [ ] context menu for terminal